Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-05-04-basketball.markdown

 # Betting Odds Data

 The betting odds data was found at the website sportsbookreviewsonline.com, [here](https://www.sportsbookreviewsonline.com/scoresoddsarchives/nba/nbaoddsarchives.htm).
 It contains the betting odds for all regular and postseason games from the 2007-08 season through March of the 2019-20 season.
-For each game, the odds data contains the closing over/under, spread, and money lines odds.
+For each game, the odds data contains the closing over/under, spread, and money line odds.
 The data is organized as one csv file for each season.
 The 2007-08 season csv is titled *nba_odds_2007-08.csv* with the other seasons titled similarly.
 The first four games in the 2007-08 season are recorded as follows:

 |   Date | VH   | Team         |   Final |   Close |    ML |
 |-------:|:-----|:-------------|--------:|--------:|------:|